Home Countries Netherlands International Stichting HomePlan

 Filing history

-1 year on file from cbf (FY2024): revenue, expenses, program spending, assets, and liabilities by fiscal year.
+6 years on file from Annual financial statements (FY2024): revenue, expenses, program spending, assets, and liabilities by fiscal year.

 Financial details are free - with a GiveRadar account